rajprateek/Order2Gether/README.md

 ==

 Order2Gether is a socially coordinated food ordering service.
-This repository contans its Frontend code (hosted on azure).
+This repository contans its Frontend code (hosted on azure websites).